What is Address Validation?

 Improved Data Quality

-Catch 40-50% of address errors before they enter your database
+Catch common address errors before they enter your database

 Better User Experience